 This full-color member newsletter keeps you up to date about coming events, animal news at the Milwaukee County Zoo, volunteer opportunities, field trips and animal sponsorships.
 Wild Things is published six times a year.

-Platy Press is the newsletter of the Platypus Society, the premier giving group of the Zoological Society of Milwaukee.
-The newsletter is published four times a year.
-Platypus Society members include individuals, businesses and foundations who can elect to receive special benefits for their contributions that support the Zoo and Zoological Society’s conservation and education programs.
-For more information on membership opportunities, please call the Development Office, (414) 258-2333.
+Platypus Circle members include individuals, businesses and foundations who can elect to receive special benefits for their contributions that support the Zoo and Zoological Society’s conservation and education programs.
+View past issues of the Platy Press, a newsletter of the Platypus Circle.
+For information on membership opportunities, please call the Development Office, 414-258-2333, ext.
+310.

 Browse our annual reports to monitor the progess that we've made and our financial statement for each year.